benjaminbillet/openapi-ref-resolver/README.md

 Long story short, I never managed to find a library that satisfies the following requirements, even for the simplest specs:

 - `paths` references inlined, all other references locally resolved into `components/*` depending on their types.
-- produce readable local references and not things like `#/paths/~1api~1v1~garbledstud/post/requestBody/content/application~1json/schema/properties/ohgodwhy`
+- generate readable local references, not `#/paths/~1api~1v1~garbledstuff/post/requestBody/content/application~1json/schema/properties/oh/god/why`
 - Javascript library
 - no preprocessing required with a manual tool
-- produces a valid spec file
+- produce a valid spec file

-My lib certainly has quirks too, so please open issues.
+This library certainly has quirks too, so please open issues.
 Also, the code is very simple and PRs are welcome!